patrickcortez/TSCL/Readme.md

 		public Test(string filename){

+			Initializer.setFile("FilePath.tscl") //make sure you set your file before using: Read, Write and Modify

 			Token[] tokens;
 			//Deserializing
-			using(Read read = new Read(filename)){ // This is how we initialize Read, so that its dispose method is called once this instance is done.
+			Read read = new Read()// Initialize read

 			read.setSection("Section1"); //We then set which section to start with

 			object data = read.getObjectData("Object_Name"); //after setting we can grab our datas value with the getObjectData()

 			arr = read.getArrayData("Array_Name"); //Or if its an array we can go ahead and use the getArrayData(), since it returns a string Array.

 			tokens = read.getSectionObjects("NextSection"); // We can also grab objects of Sections and manually use them.
 			// in the parameters you can put a section name to advance to that section or use the current section by
 			// leaving the parameter blank.

-			}

 			initiateFile();